budak7273/ArmorModules/PatchNotes/Update_2.0.0.md

 # Patch Notes
 **Big update here!** Thank you to those that have been sending feedback my way - I've tried to incorporate as much of it as I can into this update.

-There are now 44+ modules to play with, and 1 new suit!
+There are now 45+ modules to play with, and 1 new suit!

-Compatibility with PowerSuit version 0.3.3 and game version 137909
+Compatibility with PowerSuit version 0.4.0 and game version 138299

 There are probably a few changes I forgot to list here, but I tried to get them all.
 A ton of stuff has changed on the base PowerSuit mod as well to allow these features - thanks Nog!

 ## **Major changes - Please read!**
 - **Movement speed variance fixes**
    - There have been issues in the past with movement speed and flight power varying drastically depending on the FPS of the user.
 These should be mostly fixed as of this update to this mod and the PowerSuit base mod.
-Horizontal movement speed is enitrely fixed.
+Horizontal movement speed is entirely fixed.
 One issue remains with ascent speed.
 Due to some trouble with base game systems, the lower your FPS, the higher your ascent speed.
 This is better than the (current) alternative of low FPS users not being able to fly at all.
 - **Jetpack Overhaul**
     - It's finally here - jetpack variants that work more like the Vanilla jetpack.
     - **Jetpacks no longer refill in midair by default.** You must install a **Mid-Air Refueling Module** to have this behavior again.
     - **You no longer have to double tap space to enter flying mode** - just hold space and the suit will start to fly.
-Hover mode is now toggled with `Ctrl`+`Space`.
-You can still double tap space to stop hover flight.
+Hover mode is now toggled with `Ctrl`+`Space`, which also lets you stop flying while hovering.
     - **Jetpack sounds** implemented by Nog in the base PowerSuit mod.
 Huzzah!
     - The orange bar in the HUD means something different now.
 Read more in the Suit HUD section of the mod page.
 - Power generation modules have drastically reduced Power Capacity bonuses.
 Capacity increases have been moved to other (new) modules.